Trained in dentistry, Sree is currently pursuing lab sciences. She loves researching and sharing information on various health topics.

 Severe injury to the xiphoid process may lead to complications.
 In xiphoidalgia, nausea and vomiting are among the leading complications.
 An injured xiphoid process can be a source of irritation to the adjacent structures and organs.
-One in particular is the stomach, which is located just beneath the xiphoid.
+One, in particular, is the stomach, which is located just beneath the xiphoid.
 This irritation can lead to nausea and vomiting, and if these symptoms persist, they may lead to more problems.
-They can lead to imbalance in electrolytes, malnutrition, and dehydration.
+They can lead to an imbalance in electrolytes, malnutrition, and dehydration.

 A fractured xiphoid process may also cause damage to the nearby liver.
 The upper border of the liver lies directly below the xiphoid.
 A large enough fracture can cause sections of the xiphoid to puncture the liver.
 This can lead to bleeding and a life-threatening situation.